nice-game-hints/deponia-doomsday/11-back-elysium/030-babygoal/060-glasses.md

 ---
-title: How to get glasses?
+title: How to get eyeglasses?
 keywords: baby goal, glasses, television
 ---